 There are 12 speaking roles available for casting in A Not So Terrible Parable.
-Any of the roles may be played by a boy or a girl with only slight name and gender modifications in the script.
+Any of the roles may be played by a boy or a girl with only slight name modifications in the script.
 The indications below show how we recorded them on the demonstration recording.
 Many roles could be played by older youth or adults.

 Rotate your device horizontally to view the entire table.

 |Alistair||boy||The host of Master’s Peace Theater; sits in a large armchair and speaks to the audience in a very suspenseful manner—with a hint of a British accent.|

 |Guy Random||boy||A real estate investor; the victim of an apparent robbery; a sincere and earnest everyday guy who wants to learn the truth about what happened.|

 |Grace Mountain-Vista||girl||The proprietress of the Mountain Vista Inn; she is the “pillar of the community”—proper, proud, a bit suspicious.|

 |Yvette||girl||The maid; flighty and overly-dramatic, she has a tendency to faint at the drop of a hat.|

 |Ricki Blaine||girl||A famous detective; calculating and cunning, eager to solve the case.|